instructor-ai/instructor/docs/hub/extract_contact_info.md

 ## Defining the Structure

-We'll model a customer lead as a Lead object, including fields for the name and phone number.
-We'll use a Pydantic field_validator for data validation and formatting.
+We'll model a customer lead as a Lead object, including attributes for the name and phone number.
+We'll use a Pydantic PhoneNumber type to validate the phone numbers entered and provide a Field to give the model more information on correctly populating the object.

 ## Extracting Lead Information